carlosmiceli/canvas-svg/README.md

 - After a LOT of testing stuff, finally figured out the way to get the right data from each SVG file.
 I had to make an axios request to the file's src property, which gave me the entire data of the file.
 - Was able to parse the data from each SVG file but couldn't store the value returned, as I was struggling with async function returning pending promises.
 Tried a loooot of things.
-- UPDATE: After talking with Guille, I will let go of any login functionality.
+- UPDATE: I will let go of any login functionality.
 The only thing related that I will build is data persistance after refreshing the page.

 ### Day 5